lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 - Adding a possibility to search for movies.
 - Adding [typed.js](http://www.mattboldt.com/demos/typed-js/) to have some funky title on our home page.
-- Some nice [animate on scroll](https://michalsnik.github.io/aos/) animations for our bookmarks as we scroll down a list show page.
+- Adding some nice [animate on scroll](https://michalsnik.github.io/aos/) animations for our bookmarks as we scroll down a list show page.
 - Using [star-rating.js](https://pryley.github.io/star-rating.js/) to display stars instead of a normal input in the reviews form.

 Again, use Stimulus controllers when implementing JavaScript behavior in your app ⚠️